sahithyandev/s2/README.md

 Each markdown (`.md`) file under `src/content/docs` directory, is exposed as a route based on its file name.

-Static assets (e.g. favicons), are placed under `public/` directory.
+Static assets (like favicons), are placed under `public/` directory.

 ## Commands